youssef-elshorbagy/Agile-project/README.md

     npm start

-    You should see: "Server running on port 3000" and "MongoDB Connected".
+    You should see: "Server running on port 3000".

 # 3. Run the Frontend
 1. Go to your main folder.